 - A product certification typically applies to a few samples that were sent before your production takes place.
 So they do not necessarily apply to your production.
 And the products that got certified might have been made in another factory!

 - In China, manufacturers keep changing things — either because they don’t control their processes, or because they try to maximize their profit on every batch they make.
 So a certification from a previous batch applies to… that previous batch.

 - The fact that the manufacturer was given a certificate for a product does not mean that all the samples they sent to the lab were compliant.
-The might have tried 10 times, and they got lucky the 10th time.
-This is especially true when chemical analysis is involved.
+They might have tried 10 times, and they got lucky the 10th time.
+This is especially true when a chemical analysis is involved.

 - Many certifications and testing reports are “photoshopped”, and a call to the issuing lab can reveal that.

 - Sometimes they are “real fakes” that were fabricated by a lab employee — which means the lab will find them in their database and confirm that they are legitimate.
 (Note that this happens even with “big name” labs, and it is less likely to happen in Hong Kong).

 As I wrote before, European authorities will soon require test reports on every production batch, and will not accept certificates that don’t apply directly to each batch.
 Expect this to come into effect also in the US in a few years!